 7. Pay Expenses with a Business Credit Card

 Paying bills on time will do nothing for your business credit if you pay them through a personal account.
-They must be paid from an account registered in your business’s name, i.e. a business credit card.
+They must be paid from an account registered in your business’s name, i.e., a business credit card.
 Compared to personal credit cards, business credit cards have much higher credit limits.
 Cardholders are expected to carry high balances.
 Putting this much debt onto a personal credit card would ruin your credit score.

 8. Make Sure Vendors and Suppliers Report Your Payment History

 You would think that any reputable vendor or supplier would report your payments to the three credit bureaus.
 Only sketchy companies wouldn’t report your payments, right?
 Unfortunately, this is not the case.
-Before partnering up with a vendor, you must first make sure that vendor will report to all three bureaus.
+Before partnering up with a vendor, you must first make sure that the vendor will report to all three bureaus.

 9. Look into Different Types of Credit

 Another ingredient for strong business credit is a mix of credit lines or debt.
 This could include a business credit card, trade credit with suppliers, and a business line of credit.
 In the case of the third option, you must make sure the financial institution reports your payments to the three bureaus.
-Once again, you’d think that any reputable institution would report payments but many do not.
-Some only report payments for certain products.
+Once again, you’d think that any reputable institution would report payments, but many do not.
+Some only report payments for specific products.

 Even if business credit did not exist, a business line of credit is only advantageous if you can pay off the balance shortly after drawing from the credit line.
-A common purpose for a business line of credit is ordering extra inventory during an unexpected spike in demand for a certain item.
+A common purpose for a business line of credit is ordering extra inventory during an unexpected spike in demand for a specific item.
 You could quickly pay off the debt with the revenue from the additional sales.

-Lastly, it’s best to apply for a business line of credit well before you actually need the money.
+Lastly, it’s best to apply for a business line of credit well before you need the money.
 The state of your cash flow when you apply determines the size of your credit line.
 Higher credit limits + lower balances = strong business credit.

 10. Pay Taxes on Time

-It’s clear that a key tenet of strong business credit is not owing too much money to anyone.
+A fundamental tenet of strong business credit is not owing too much money to anyone.
 This includes business taxes.
 If you don’t pay your taxes on time or pay too little, your business credit could suffer.
 Hence, it’s highly recommended to set up a schedule for paying taxes monthly or quarterly.
 Numerous software tools can do this for you, along with filing the payments and estimating what you’ll owe come tax season.

-As you can see, the rules for building and maintaining business credit are pretty straightforward.
+As you can see, the rules for building and maintaining credit are pretty straightforward.
 Still, you may find yourself in a predicament with two choices, and you’re not sure which one would help your business credit.

-Below, we’ll go over a few FAQ’s for business credit.
+Below, we’ll go over a few FAQs for business credit.

 Should You Close Old Business Credit Accounts?

 When reviewing your business credit profile, you might find old credit cards or lines of credit that you no longer use.
 Contrary to popular belief, closing old accounts will not improve your business credit score.
-It’s actually more likely to have the opposite effect.
+It’s more likely to have the opposite effect.
 Remember, one of the requirements for strong business credit is long credit history.
 Closing accounts essentially shortens your credit history and makes your business seem younger.